 For a spouse who qualifies for the credit but is a full time student or disabled, IRS rules attribute a certain amount of earned income to the spouse for purposes of the credit.
 To enter these amounts, use the taxpayer and spouse adjustment fields at the bottom of Screen 2441, labeled 4, 5, 18, 19 Earned Income for 2441 purposes ONLY.
-For 2019, the IRS provides this example in the Form 2441 Instructions:
+The IRS provides this example in the Form 2441 Instructions:

 If You or Your Spouse Was a Student or Disabled

 Your spouse was a

 full-time student if he or she was enrolled as a full-time

 student at a school for some part of each of 5 calendar

 months during 2020.
 The months need not be

 offering courses only through the Internet.
 Your spouse

 was disabled if he or she wasn't physically or mentally

 capable of self-care.
 Figure your spouse's earned income